OpenID Connect (OIDC) and OAuth2 client and filters

 }

-To be able to use this with a programmatically created GraphQL client, both builders (VertxDynamicGraphQLClientBuilder and VertxTypesafeGraphQLClientBuilder) contain a method dynamicHeader(String, Uni<String>) that allows you to plug in a header that might change for every request.
-To plug an OIDC client into it, use
+To use this with a programmatically created GraphQL client, both builders, VertxDynamicGraphQLClientBuilder and VertxTypesafeGraphQLClientBuilder, contain a dynamicHeader(String, Uni<String>) method that lets you plug in a header that might change for every request.

 @Inject